About the DHSIRB

-The Institutional Review DHSIRB is responsible for reviewing and approving, requiring modifications to, or deferring approval of research involving human subjects associated with the Department of Human Services.
+The DHSIRB is responsible for reviewing and approving, requiring modifications to, or deferring approval of research involving human subjects associated with Oklahoma Human Services.
 Human subjects can include both clients and employees of the agency.
 The Board is also responsible for reviewing ongoing research activities on a continuing basis.

 The DHSIRB is governed by Part 46 of Title 45 of the Code of Federal Regulations (45 C.F.R.
 46).
 These regulations dictate the scope and purpose of the Board's activities.
 The Office for Human Research Protections (OHRP) is the federal agency that provides leadership in the efforts to protect the rights, welfare, and well-being of subjects involved in research conducted or supported by the U.S. Department of Health and Human Services.

 The DHSIRB is registered with the U.S. Department of Health and Human Services as an Institutional Review Board.

 The DHSIRB sought and received Federalwide Assurance of Protection for Human Subjects from the U.S. Department of Health and Human Services.
 The DHSIRB pledges to conduct its HHS-funded or – conducted research in compliance with 45 C.F.R.
 46.